-The board must design, establish, and maintain payroll deduction arrangements by October 1, 2024.
-The board may elect to do a phased in program.
+The board must design, establish, and maintain payroll deduction arrangements by January 1, 2025.
+The Secure Choice Retirement program is required to be implemented over two years.
 In addition to the other duties of the board as stated in the bill, it can contract for third-party services.
 The board must also publish an annual report as to, in part, the plan outcomes, progress, and data regarding participation in the plan.